danirus/django-inline-media/docs/index.rst

    single: Features

 1. Inserts pictures and collection of pictures into your texts using the ``TextAreaWithInlines`` widget.
-2. Positions media content at different places and sizes (small/medium/large at left/right or full at the center).
+2. Positions media content at different places and sizes (mini/small/medium/large at left/right or full at the left/center/right).
 3. Facilitates administration with thumbnails and search by tags, author and license.
 4. Shows a customised control to insert media content in text fields.
 5. Uses jquery `prettyPhoto <http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/>`_ to show pictures and galleries when clicking on them.